matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 ```
 If the user upgrading the room is registered with this homeserver, create
 invitation events on behalf of the upgrading user for every user who is
-currently a member of the old room, inviting them to the new room with the same
+currently a member of the old room, inviting them to the new room.
+Also set the
-power level.
+room power levels to give the same power level to each user that they had in the
+old room.

+Only members who are currently members of the room should be invited to the new
+ones.

+`m.room.membership` events should also be created for users who are banned from
+the old room, banning them from the new room for with the same information,
+except if the ban event is marked as `obsolete` using sub-proposal 1 of this
+proposal.
 ```

+### Potential issues

+Invitations will not be generated if the upgrading user's homeserver is not participating in the room.
+However, since the user is in the room, their homeserver will be participating.

-### Related proposal
+### Alternatives

 [MSC3325](https://github.com/matrix-org/matrix-spec-proposals/pull/3325)
 proposes that all users in the old room be _allowed_ to join the new room by